The Elm-Chanted Forest: Plot

 Peter is captured by a colony of sentient mushrooms led by Mr. Truffle, who plans on transforming Peter into a mushroom.
 As J. Edgar and the mole Momo rescue Thistle from Emperor Spine's dungeon, Bud E. awakes from his stupor and goes to find Peter.
 After Peter is treated to a musical number by Mr. Truffle's guard Michael J. Mushroom, Bud E. is led to the mushrooms' cave by a residing snail and he rescues Peter.
 When the new batch is finished, Peter announces his intent to return to his village after his powers disappear.
 Peter and the others infiltrate Emperor Spine's castle, and as Bud E. and J. Edgar fend off the Spine-Tinglers, Peter sneaks to the sleeping Spine and pours the potion into his mouth.
-The potion succeeds in causing Emperor Spine to bloom, which in turn transforms his domain into a fertile greenland and the Spine-Roller into a Ferris wheel.
+The potion succeeds in causing Emperor Spine to bloom and transforms into a happy and benevolent ruler, which in turn transforms his domain into a fertile greenland and the Spine-Roller into a Ferris wheel.
 Following a joyous festival, Peter bids a bittersweet farewell to the forest residents and departs for his village.